Are the kids’ books taking over the floor?

 Here is another tutorial for DIY picture ledges to display and store children’s books.

-These ones are a wider shelf which would hold more books than the one above.
-Also it would be great for rooms where space is not an issue.
+These ones are a wider shelf which would hold more books than the previous book display ledge.
+So they would be great for rooms where space is not an issue.

 Ikea Picture Ledges